Ashley's Medical Fund

 Although it seems hardly enough, I want to express my most heartfelt thanks to Sarah Gilbert for setting up Ashley's fund and for everyone that has contributed.
 The fact that Ashley is alive is nothing short of miraculous and the fact that she isn't paralyzed is equally a miracle.
 We, however, have a long road ahead of us.
 Her recovery will be long and slow.

 Ashley is strong and has worked through so many obstacles in her life and I have such respect for her because of that.
 Although she lives with me, her goal was to be back out on her own early this spring.
 Her car accident a few months back was devastating to her plans, but she and Paxton survived and she was so thankful.
 She worked tirelessly to finally get her new car just a few weeks ago.
 It took weeks and weeks of 25.00 here and 50.00 there from her tip money at work to finally get herself back on the road.
-I try to help her as much as I can but as many know I went through foreclosure last spring and am trying to regain my home which in turn gives her and Paxton a place to live.

 She will be off work quite awhile during her recovery.
 The money that has been donated to Ashley's fund will enable her to focus on her recovery and complete healing.
 Every dollar that is so graciously given will help her and Paxton so much.
 I will never be able to express my gratitude enough but all I can say is thank you from the bottom of my heart.